A delicious and healthy way for your kids to eat pumpkin – this Healthy Pumpkin Spice Cake has all the flavor without all of the sugar!

 - In a medium bowl, whisk together flour, cinnamon, pumpkin spice, baking powder, baking soda and salt.

 - In a separate bowl combine your melted coconut oil and pumpkin puree.
 Do this first so the coconut oil is evenly dispersed.
-Add you room temperature egg, vanilla and maple syrup.
+Add you room temperature egg, milk, vanilla and maple syrup.
 Stir until combined.

 - Add wet ingredients to dry and stir just until combined.
 Pour into prepared pan and bake for 20-25 minutes or until an inserted knife comes out clean.